This year, create a completely new family holiday tradition at the beach in Gulf Shores, Orange Beach, Fort Morgan or Perdido Key.

 If you are visiting during Thanksgiving and want to get out on Black Friday, there are several great shops where you can pick up a beach-themed Christmas ornament or two or get a head start on Christmas shopping.

 There’s no need to tote a turkey with all the trimmings to cook at the beach.
-That’s because several restaurants will open their doors to serve the holiday meal.
-Here are two we know about now:
+That’s because several restaurants typically open their doors to serve the holiday meal, such as Bahama Bob's Beachside Cafe, Bubba's Seafood, Cobalt The Restaurant, The Hangout, Hazel's Restaurant, Jesse's Restaurant and Voyager's, for example.

 4. Or, Cook In Your “Own” Kitchen